-Be Willing to Change your Strategy
+Be Willing To Change Your Strategy

 In the second season of Game of Thrones, there are lots of escapes.
 Several of the characters end up in situations that they need to get themselves out of quickly.
 Bran escapes to the wilderness, Catelyn Stark and Brienne of Tarth and forced to flee and reunite with Robb, Jon Snow decides to defect from the Night Watch, Arya Stark has to escape from Lannister’s soldiers, and Daenerys has to escape her imprisonment in the House of the Undying.
 All of these characters have to react to new situations and new information to get themselves back into a better position.

-Starting off with a good strategy in marketing is essential, whether you’re planning for SEO or sorting out your content marketing.
+Starting off with a good strategy in marketing is essential, whether you’re planning for SEO in Singapore or sorting out your content marketing.
 However, you also need to be willing to adapt.
 When things are changing around you, you need to change your strategy too.
 For example, when Google changes their algorithm, you need to be prepared to meet any new demands.
 The characters in Game of Thrones constantly have to think of their next move to stay on top, and you need to be able to do the same.
 When a major change at Google occurs, it can send some websites into obscurity.
 You need to be sure that this doesn’t happen to you by always following best practice.
 Keep up with changes in other marketing areas too so that you stick with the latest trends.

-Be Careful of Traps
+Be Careful Of Traps